kapple19/OceanSonarOld5.jl/readme/texts/introduction.md

 * Code implementations that can be introspected mathematically, compiler-wise, and visualisation functionalities are built-in.
 * Reliance and use of community-developed and tested equation solver libraries for differential equations, root finders, etc.

-Long term goals:

-* Publishing a book with beginner accessibility both mathematically and programmatically.
-* Develop a GUI.

 Motivations of the primary author:

 * Mastery of field.